-The following is an abbreviated transcript from CCG’s Webinar: 3 Techniques to Optimizing Your Azure Cloud Environment with Cloud Expert, Jordan Murbach.
+The following is an abbreviated transcript from our webinar: 3 Techniques to Optimizing Your Azure Cloud Environment with Cloud Expert, Jordan Murbach.

 Jordan Murbach 03:51